TV Wall Mount Installation Cost

 Labour makes up a significant part of the overall cost of wall mounting a TV.
 Most jobs are relatively quick, but the final price will depend on how the tradesperson charges and the complexity of the work.

-A handyperson will usually charge around £20 to £30 per hour.
-Some may also set a fixed price for common tasks like standard TV wall mounting, usually ranging from £80 to £120 for a straightforward installation.
+A handyman will usually charge around £20 to £30 per hour, although this is more likely to be around £40 per hour in premium areas such as London.
+Some may also set a fixed price for common tasks with a standard TV wall mounting usually ranging from £80 to £120 for a straightforward installation.

 It's also worth noting that some tradespeople apply a minimum call out charge or base fee in addition to hourly rates.